Days Creek/Riddle caps perfect season, routs Camas Valley, 36-12

-CAMAS VALLEY — The Days Creek/Riddle Wolves capped off a perfect football season, blitzing Camas Valley 36-12 on the Hornets' home field Friday night.

-The Wolves finished 5-0 in the winter/spring 2021 football season, while the Hornets ended with a record of 2-2 after having their first two games of the season canceled due to COVID-19 protocols.
-Days Creek/Riddle and Camas Valley were supposed to open their seasons against each other March 5, but instead played Friday night as part of the Oregon School Activities Association's Culmination Week.
+"It was just cool to beat Camas," added Justin Jenks, a Riddle senior who was part of this year's combined Wolves team.
+"I've been friends with all these kids for years.
+Coming together to play sports was a cool experience."

+The schools were scheduled to open the winter/spring season against each other on March 5, but that game was canceled under COVID-19 protocols.

-Days Creek/Riddle senior quarterback Neston Berlingeri threw for a pair of touchdown passes, senior Cauy Jackson had two TD runs, and senior Jackson Williams caught a TD pass and returned an interception for a score as the Wolves raced to a 36-0 lead in the third quarter.
+Berlingeri threw for 274 yards and a pair of touchdown passes, Cauy Jackson had 89 rushing yards and two TD runs, and senior Jackson Williams caught a TD pass and returned an interception for a score as the Wolves raced to a 36-0 lead in the third quarter.

+"Travis has done a really good job with those kids," Hornets head coach Keri Ewing said.
+"He had them ready to go, and they played a good ballgame."

 Camas Valley was driving for an early touchdown minutes into the first quarter before the Wolves' Rhyse Williams snared a bobbled pass for an interception deep in Days Creek/Riddle territory.
-Two plays later, Berlingeri threw an on-target bomb to Macs Whetzel which turned into a 91-yard TD, and the Wolves would not look back.
+Two plays later, Berlingeri threw an on-target bomb to Macs Whetzel which turned into a 91-yard TD, and, like Whetzel, the Wolves would not look back.

 The Wolves added a second touchdown when Jackson Williams intercepted a pass by Camas Valley's Jared Standley and returned it 45 yards for a score.

+"If I'm being honest, I'm not even that good of a quarterback," Berlingeri said.
+"The guys just made plays."

+"We had a lot of broken plays, but the kid knows how to problem-solve," Fuller said of Berlingeri.
+"He kept rolling out, keeping plays alive and receivers were coming back to him.
+The kid is a leader."

-Camas Valley got a pair of fourth-quarter touchdowns, as River Wolfe broke through the middle of the line for a 21-yard scoring run, and Standley connected with Collin Ewing for a 25-yard TD pass.
+Camas Valley got a pair of fourth-quarter touchdowns, as River Wolfe broke through the middle of the line for a 21-yard scoring run, and Standley connected with Collin Ewing for a 25-yard TD pass in the front left corner of the end zone.

+The Wolves' defense held Camas Valley to 158 total yards, thanks in large part to the efforts of DeGroot, Cauy Jackson, Greg Reedy, and Jenks, among others.

+Jenks led the way with eight tackles (3.5 for loss), while DeGroot had nine total stops, Whetzel six, Cauy Jackson five, Rhyse Williams four and Tanner Dobeck 3.5.

 First Quarter